EMDR Therapy in Scottsdale, AZ

 • strong emotional reactions that feel sudden or overwhelming

-• shame, fear, or self-blame that doesn’t match the present momen
+• shame, fear, or self-blame that doesn’t match the present moment

 • patterns in relationships that repeat despite insight or effort